jordancormack/jordancormack.github.io/_posts/2020-04-04-GenerativeDesign.md

 ### Setup

 To start the generative design process, only the essential geometry was created in Fusion 360.
-In this case, just the motor mount, and the body mount.
+In this case, just the motor mount and the body mount.
 The distance between these mounts was also specified.

 <img src="/images/Generative_Design_1crop.jpg" alt="" class="inline">